 - Protect from falling objects: The safeguard shall ensure that no objects can fall into moving parts.
-A small tool which is dropped into a cycling machine could easily become a projectile that could strike and injure someone.
+A small tool that is dropped into a cycling machine could easily become a projectile that could strike and injure someone.

-- Create no new hazards: A safeguard defeats its own purpose if it creates a hazard of its own such as a shear point, jagged edge, or an unfinished surface which could cause a laceration.
+- Create no new hazards: A safeguard defeats its own purpose if it creates a hazard of its own such as a shear point, jagged edge, or an unfinished surface that could cause a laceration.
 The edges of guards, for instance, should be rolled or bolted in such a way that they eliminate sharp edges.

 - Create no interference: Any safeguard which impedes a worker from performing the job quickly and comfortably might soon be overridden or disregarded.
 Proper safeguarding can actually enhance efficiency since it can relieve the worker’s apprehensions about injury.

 - Allow safe lubrication: If possible, one should be able to lubricate the machine without removing the safeguards.
 Locating oil reservoirs outside the guard, with a line leading to the lubrication point, will reduce the need for the operator or maintenance worker to enter the hazardous area.

 When machines produce noise that can startle and disrupt concentration and can interfere with communications, thus hindering the worker’s safe job performance, refer to the Hearing Conservation program.

 When the use of cutting fluids, coolants, and other potentially harmful substances are used to lubricate machinery, refer to the Hazard Communication Program.